sbow/pyCast/README.md

-# pyCast Slideshow! :neckbeard::godmode::basecamp::100:
+# pyCast Commandline Generate Chromecast Slideshow! :neckbeard::godmode::basecamp::100:

-## Purpose
-pyCast is a python chromecast repository.
-It casts images from a directory to the chromecast.
- :warning: Note, NOT secure! :warning: Use behind a firewall - creates a low security webserver on client machine to serve images to chromecast.

 ## Play a slideshow on the chromecast
 This program allows the user to cast images to their chromecast.